 Several Delegated Acts were published between June 2017 and January 2018.
 The RTS necessary for fleshing out the detail of the Regulation were published in the Official Journal of the EU on 5 November 2018.

 As part of a Commission initiative to facilitate investment in sustainable projects and assets across the European Union, new rules establishing and governing the provision of low carbon and positive carbon impact benchmarks were introduced in December 2019.
-Regulation (EU) 2019/2089 amending Regulation (EU) 2016/1011 as regards EU Climate Transition Benchmarks, EU Paris-aligned Benchmarks and sustainability-related disclosures for benchmarks (the Climate Benchmarks Regulation) introduces the ESG disclosure rules as well as harmonised minimum standards for low-carbon benchmarks across the Union.
+Regulation (EU) 2019/2089 amending Regulation (EU) 2016/1011 as regards EU Climate Transition Benchmarks, EU Paris-aligned Benchmarks and sustainability-related disclosures for benchmarks (the Climate Benchmarks Regulation) introduces ESG disclosure rules as well as two new categories of benchmark under the BMR – Climate Transition Benchmarks (CTBs) and Paris-aligned Benchmarks (PABs)and sets out harmonised minimum standards for low-carbon benchmarks across the Union.
 The Regulation also introduces further requirements for making the methodology of the new categories of benchmarks transparent, so as to make them more comparable and to enable better decision making by portfolio managers.

 Cases of manipulation of interest rate benchmarks such as LIBOR and, as well as allegations that energy, oil and foreign exchange benchmarks have been manipulated, have highlighted shortcomings in the benchmarks process.
 The actual cases and investigations underway have underlined the importance of benchmarks and their vulnerabilities, including conflicts of interest, weak governance and the lack of clarity about regulatory oversight.
 The integrity of benchmarks is critical to the pricing of many financial instruments, such as interest rate swaps and forward rate agreements, and commercial and non-commercial contracts, such as supply agreements, loans and mortgages.
 They also play an important role in risk management.